sandstreamdev/std/function/memoizeWith.md

 ## Questions

-- How to memoize a function with custom equality function?
+- How to memoize a function with a custom equality function?